 Handpicked content: How to tackle rheumatoid arthritis

 In osteoarthritis, the cartilage which protects the ends of the bones is gradually worn away, causing pain and inflammation.
 Over time, both the pain and inflammation can become severe.

 High-dose omega-3 supplements have also been found to help with the symptoms of ankylosing spondylitis.
 This is a chronic inflammatory condition causing pain, stiffness and restriction of the spine.

 Research suggests that omega-3 fatty acids can help normalise the way the immune system functions, and may help prevent and treat a variety of autoimmune disorders.

 Handpicked content: What is my immune system and why is it so important?

 In addition, omega-3 supplements may help keep joints supple.
 Higher levels of omega-3 in the synovial fluid - the thick, colourless fluid that lubricates our joints - are associated with reductions in joint pain.

 Omega-3s even appear to strengthen the bones themselves.
 Scientists believe that EPA - one of the most common forms of omega-3 - works with vitamin D to increase calcium absorption and bone density, protecting against osteoporosis.

 Handpicked content: What is vitamin D and why is it so important?

 Advice is for information only and should not replace medical care.
-Please consult a doctor or healthcare professional before trying any remedies.Shop our Vitamins & Supplements range.
+Please consult a doctor or healthcare professional before trying any remedies.